-If you joined us on moratorium terms, you won't have cover for treatment of any conditions that you had in the five years before you joined.
+If you joined us on moratorium terms, you won't have cover for treatment of any conditions you had in the five years before you joined.
 This includes if you had symptoms of a condition that hadn't been diagnosed.
-Once you've been trouble-free from that condition for at least two years in a row after you joined, we can start covering treatment of these conditions.
+Once you've been trouble-free from that condition for at least two years in a row after the date you joined, we can start covering treatment of these conditions.

-If you joined us from another health insurer or from a company policy you might have joined on different moratorium terms.
-Your membership statement will show more details about how your particular moratorium works.
+If you joined us from another health insurer or a company membership you might have joined on different moratorium terms.
+Your membership certificate will show some details about how your moratorium works.